Professor Emma Tyler

 Biography

-I specialise in translator training.
-I hold the Institute of Linguists' Diploma in Translation (2001) and I am an Associate Member of the Institute of Translation and Interpreting.
+Latterly I have specialised in Translation Studies, receiving a personal chair in Translator Education in 2020.
+I hold the Institute of Linguists' Diploma in Translation (2001) and I have been an Associate Member of the Institute of Translation and Interpreting since 2015.
 In August 2015, I was awarded a Senior Fellowship at the Higher Education Academy.

 Teaching